How to stay motivated to work out

 Switch your workouts

 If your workouts start getting a bit repetitive and predictable for you, chances are, your body and your mind are probably a bit bored for your workouts too.
 Your body is very good at adapting to training stimulus, so this means, if you keep doing the same thing over and over, you can’t expect your body to change unless you make changes.
-Make sure you are continually making your workouts more challenging by slowly up the weights on a weekly basis, by 1.25kg each time for example.
+Make sure you are continually making your workouts more challenging by slowly up the weights on a weekly basis, by a kilogram each time for example.
 Or try doing a different combination of exercises altogether that are still aligned with your goals.
 If you are unsure of alternative exercises you could be doing, you could always ask a personal trainer for advice or check out our exercise guide section for ideas.
 By changing what you are doing slightly can help give you a fresh perspective and can help reinvigorate your training and performance.